Products Liability; Children

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

-The purpose of this Act is to enact the Children's Product Safety Act in Hawaii.
+The purpose of this Act is to enact the Children's Product Safety Act in Hawaii to ensure that our children will be protected from the use of unsafe children's products.

 SECTION 2.
 The Hawaii Revised Statutes is amended by adding a new chapter to be appropriately designated and to read as follows:

 § -2 Definitions.
-As used in this chapter, unless the context otherwise requires:
+As used in this chapter, unless otherwise noted:

 (1) The product is designed or intended for the care of, or use by, children under six years of age or is designed or intended for the care of, or use by, both children under six years of age and children six years of age or older; and